(c) copyright Robert B. Richards 2014

-My open baffle dipole speakers generate a second signal mostly on the Z axis (front to back) in the lower midrange that will have about a 6mS delay (reflection off the front wall of my room), which makes embedded reverbs in a recording come to life with a sense of 3-D nature.
+My open baffle dipole speakers generate a second signal mostly on the Z axis (front to back) in the lower midrange that would have about a 6mS delay (reflection off the front wall of my room), which makes embedded reverbs in a recording come to life with a sense of 3-D nature.
 So, those pesky room acoustics that are usually a problem are actually giving me back part of what I lost with the inevitable inter-aural crosstalk which creates a second set of timing cues.
-It's fake but it works to a significant degree in a typical listening room.
+It's fake but it works to a significant degree in a typical listening room (not in small rooms).
 What I found equally interesting is that because my open-baffle dipole speakers generate that delayed reflection off the front wall of my living room with a 6mS delay (towers 3 feet from the wall), The Carver Holographic Generator technique of inter-aural cancellation with its 125uS delay works very well (for a very confined listening position).
 The ear-brain mechanism perceives different amounts of delay very differently.
 These two delays don't seem to interrupt each other at all.
 Open baffle speakers also have substantial cancellation of lower mid frequencies at the sides (90 degrees off axis), so side wall reflections are minimized in the typical listening room, thereby helping the inter-aural cancellation method do its job.

 There's a page on David Griesingers website where he talks about the benefit of using a circuit that reduces the L+R signal as you go down in frequency, from about 600HZ, which compensates for what the typical room acoustics and/or inter-aural crosstalk does.
 It gives the listener a more "enveloping" sound experience that is arguably more accurate.